Sustainability of the Spiritual core of Mustard Seed Communities

 Father Francis Philip Omondi

 Fr.
 Philip is from Kenya and was ordained at the Cathedral of the Most Holy Trinity in Jamaica on September 7, 2018.
 Father Philip is the third priest to join Mustard Seed and the first since Father Garvin’s ordination in 2011.
 Fr.
 Philip oversees the spiritual welfare of the children and staff at MSC throughout Africa.

-Brother Ernest Chikwata is originally from Zimbabwe and started coming to Mustard Seed first as a youth choir member, then to help with the feeding program.
-His leadership is often sought from fellow Brothers and staff members at Jacob’s Ladder.
+Fr.
+Ernest is originally from Zimbabwe and started coming to Mustard Seed first as a youth choir member, then to help with the feeding program.
+His leadership is often sought from Brothers and staff members at Jacob’s Ladder.
 He always looks forward to working with people to better the lives of the residents and to always put a smile on their faces.
+In September 2022, he became the second priest ordained in the Mustard Seed Missionaries.

 MSC has been a blessing in his life in many ways. “[Mustard Seed] has made me realize things I didn’t know about myself, it has helped me to always stay positive, and has also impacted how I treat and deal with different people,” he said.
 He enjoys listening to music, singing, playing instruments, and playing sports.